worldline/kotlin-workshop-javazone2025/03-02-koog-compose-exercise.md

 - For the other platforms, we need to create a `androidJvmWasmMain` source set to share code between android, jvm and wasmJS targets.
   This source set also depends on the koog library.
-  In the application module's **build.gradle.kts**, add the following code:
+  In the application module's **build.gradle.kts**, add the following code which defines a common source set for android, jvm and wasmJS:

   ```kotlin
   sourceSets {